Dhiraj100892/kdc_assignment/assign_1/README.md

 * I have tested it on the 3 link and 4 link snake robot.

 ### Running the code
-To tunr the code for 3 link arm, you can run part_1/que_1.m.
+To run the code for 3 link arm, you can run part_1/que_1.m.

 [![Alt text](https://img.youtube.com/vi/V6zTDjGVavY/0.jpg)](https://www.youtube.com/watch?v=V6zTDjGVavY/)
 ----